The Chow Hound is the result of mixing the Chow Chow and the Basset Hound.

 Plain and low-fat yogurt can give helpful bacteria to his digestive system.

-Four cups of food per day is the most you should feed your Chow Hound.
+Four cups of food per day are the most you should feed your Chow Hound.
 Feed him once or twice a day.

 Provide vitamin and mineral supplements for your Chow Hound.